Last Updated: March 2018

 That’s up to you and depends on a variety of factors (ship, itinerary, cabin, etc.).
 But if we find inside cabins for under $500 per person for a two week transatlantic cruise, we’re extremely happy with that.
 We’d even splurge an extra hundred bucks or so for a balcony.
 But again, that’s all a personal call based upon your preferences and budget.

 Also, if you’re looking for lots of great bonuses during your sailing, know that while the deals tend to be better waiting until the cancelation period, the perks tend to be fewer during this last-minute time frame.
 So take that into consideration while waiting to strike.
 That said, I still firmly believe that the deals you can get after the cancelation period tend to outweigh any extra bonuses offered prior to that timing.
 And sometimes you can be lucky enough to receive both an excellent deal and some fantastic benefits that include onboard credit, paid gratuities, or even a complimentary cruise drink package!
-We managed to get a drink package included during our last two transatlantic cruises: Fall 2015 Norwegian Star repositioning cruise and even on that $159 Pullmantur Monarch cruise we took in Sping 2016.

 Really, our best advice on timing is this: if you don’t care much about what cruise line, ship, or itinerary you take, then definitely wait it out to the 45-90 cancelation period.
-You will most certainly get a bargain on a sailing, well under $50 per night.
-But if there is a particular ship or sailing that you definitely want to cruise on, then be careful, as prices may rise unexpectedly, leaving you heartbroken.
+You will most certainly get a bargain on a sailing, under $50 per night.
+But if there is a particular ship or itinerary that you definitely want to cruise on, then be careful, as prices may rise unexpectedly, leaving you heartbroken.

+We’ll dive into further detail about which sites we check in a minute.
 But first, here’s some detail on how we recommend using VacationToGo’s search functions:

 2a) Give Up an Email Address

-In order to search using this site, you must provide them with your email address.
+In order to search using VacationsToGo, you must provide them with your email address.
 But don’t worry, they don’t spam you with tons of solicitations.
 I just get one email per week (usually on a Wednesday or Thursdays).
 And it’s actually an email I look forward to seeing, as it includes all the latest cruise deals.
 You can always opt out of the emails later if you want.
 But for now, just give them your email so you can continue with your search.

 2b) Perform a “Custom Search”